imalhotra15/RRT/README.md

 ## Notes

-This work was done as a coursework part of the CSE 568 course at University at Buffalo.
+This was done as a part of the coursework of CSE 568 at the University at Buffalo.
 The source code is not available publicly to avoid academic integrity violations.
 Please feel free to contact the author if you wish access to the source code.